-Transcript: Pharmacists Versus Health Food Store Employees: Who Gives Better Advice?
+Transcript: Pharmacists vs. Health Food Store Employees: Who Gives Better Advice?

-Yes, as we've seen, studies have shown over and over that health food store employees, on average, didn’t know what the heck they’re talking about, but maybe nobody does when it comes to supplements.
-Two North American studies were recently published—one in Canada and one here in the States—comparing the advice gotten from health food stores compared to community pharmacies.
+Yes, as we’ve seen, studies have shown over and over again that health food store employees, on average, didn’t know what the heck they were talking about.
+But maybe nobody does when it comes to supplements.
+Two North American studies were recently published—one in Canada and one here in the States—comparing the advice gotten from health food stores, compared to community pharmacies.

-In Canada, researchers went in and asked questions like will ginseng give me more energy, beta-carotene help me prevent cancer, shark cartilage help cure my cancer?
+In Canada, researchers went in and asked questions like will ginseng give me more energy, will beta-carotene help me prevent cancer, will shark cartilage help cure my cancer?

-What percentage of visits to 192 different health food stores were researchers given advice considered accurate, or fairly accurate, based on the balance of available scientific evidence.
-So 100% of the time?
+What percentage of visits to 192 different health food stores were researchers given advice considered accurate, or at least fairly accurate, based on the balance of available scientific evidence?
+100% of the time?
 Half of the time?
 No, 7% of the time.

 Pharmacists did about ten times better.

-In the U.S. study, they got actors to walk into pharmacies and health food stores feigning classic symptoms of type 1 diabetes: excessive thirst and fatigue, unexplained weight loss despite overeating, peeing like crazy all the time.
-They asked the health food and pharmacy staff what they thought they had, what they should take, and whether they think they should go see a doctor?
+In the U.S. study, they got actors to walk into pharmacies and health food stores, feigning classic symptoms of type 1 diabetes: excessive thirst and fatigue, unexplained weight loss despite overeating, peeing like crazy all the time.
+They asked the health food and pharmacy staff what they thought they had, what they should take, and whether they thought they should go see a doctor?

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena.